andaiden/demo/demo/README.md

 In a command line run:

 ```
-mvn clean install
+mvn clean install -Pit.test
 ```

+**NOTE: In order to run integration tests use -Pit.test**

-After having a successful build you should have all project built including the installation of ***angular-cli***
+After having a successful build (it takes sometime since it needs to install angular-cli) you should have all project built including the installation of ***angular-cli***

 When ready goto